-The provisions of this section are illustrated by the "Lateral Load Test" plan on the "Bridge Loading" diagram.
+The provisions of this section are illustrated by the Lateral Load Test Plan on the Bridge Loading Diagram.
 "Sway" is translation in any horizontal direction.

 The lateral load test is conducted with one unit of decking placed at the center of the bridge and approximately 75 pounds of weight on the decking near the "B" side of the bridge.
-This load is intended to prevent the bearing surfaces of the bridge from lifting off the ground when lateral load is applied.
+This load is intended to prevent the bearing surfaces of the bridge from lifting off the floor when lateral load is applied.

-A sway target is established for measurement on the "A" side of the bridge, 9'6" from the left end of the decking support surface on that side.
+A sway target is established for measurement on the "A" side of the bridge, 10'3" from the right end of the decking support surface on that side.
 The sway target is located at the level of the decking support surface, which is the same as the bottom of the decking.
-See the "Lateral Load Test" plan on the "Bridge Loading" diagram.
+See the Lateral Load Test Plan on the Bridge Loading Diagram.